DARPA-ASKEM/terarium/keycloak-theme/README.md

 >Make sure that you update the version number.

 Once build make sure that it is pushed to the appropriate repository.

+## Theming
+Currently only the login screen is being rethemed.
+Additional views can be rethemed as well such as `account`, `admin`, `email` and `welcome` screens.
+This is a basic approach that can be reused for other screens.
+If others are made they should be placed as subdirectories under the `terarium` directory so that the image generated copies them accordingly.